Adding product images and galleries are options that by default are available on the right hand side when editing a product in your store.

 Customer view ↑ Back to top

-When you’ve added the product image and the gallery, the customer will be able to see all of these in your store.
+When you’ve added the product image and the gallery, the customer is able to see all of them in your store.
+It’s also possible to zoom, and use touch gestures on mobile.